alandefreitas/moderncpp/README.md

   * Include corresponding build scripts when something more complex is required
   * Include external libraries when it's existing practice
   * Organized roughly in the order someone learning C++ might need them
-* The examples in cppreference:
+* The examples in cppreference or cplusplus.com:
   * Meant to make points about the internals of the libraries.
   * A single task meant to prove a point
   * Has nothing to do with build scripts